Piano speed building ideas

 Golliwog’s Cake Walk

-If we now look at the Golliwog’s Cake Walk, then the challenge for me is that it needs to remain light, whilst your hands are moving fairly quickly around the keyboard (including crossing over each other).
+If we now look at the Golliwog’s Cake Walk, then the challenge for me is that it needs to remain light, whilst my hands are moving fairly quickly around the keyboard (including crossing over each other).

-Clearly, this is nothing like The Bees in its structure, however, you can still practice it in a similar way.
-A good way of approaching it is to take an entire bar (or two bars) and the first note of the following bar.
+Next, we can start to take an entire bar (or two bars) and the first note of the following bar.

 Problem solving this technique

-Another thing you can build into this (and the same would work with The Bees), is to physically shake out your hands between each group to remove any tension … this is something Josh Wright advocates frequently.
+Another thing we can build into this (and the same would work with The Bees), is to physically shake out your hands between each group to remove any tension … this is something Josh Wright advocates frequently.